 King George III still ruled the Colonies when European settlers chartered the town back in 1768.
 They named the new hamlet after the King’s wife, Queen Charlotte, and gave the surrounding county the name Mecklenburg in honor of her majesty’s birthplace in Germany.

 If you look at a map of Center City Charlotte today, you’ll still see the grid of square blocks that points to its time under Colonial influence.
 Tryon, the city’s main street, still carries the name of North Carolina’s Colonial governor William Tryon.

 Interestingly enough, Tryon Street does not align to the compass, as in many Colonial towns.
-Instead, it runs along a low ridgeline with a diagonal slant.
+Instead of running strictly north-south, it follows a natural ridgeline.
 That’s because it predates European settlement.
 Tyron Street follows the Nations Path, the great trading route of the Catawba and other Native American tribes, which ran from Georgia up to the Chesapeake Bay.
 Today’s Interstate 85 traces that same route.

 The Tryon Street ridgeline is the reason behind Charlotte’s custom of calling its downtown “Uptown.”
 Head to Independence Square at the heart of the Center City; no matter which way you approach it, you’ll be moving gently upward.

 Independence Square got its name during the American Revolution.
 In May of 1775, more than a year before Patriot leaders signed the Declaration of Independence, Charlotte made its own statement of defiance against Britain.
 The Mecklenburg Resolves of May 31, 1775, declared the “authority of the King or Parliament” to be “null and void.”